Ross Colton Game Preview: Avalanche vs. Ducks

 Colton Season Stats Insights

+- Colton has averaged 13:02 of ice time this season (with a plus-minus rating of +2).

-- In seven of 22 games this season, Colton has scored a goal, but there are no multi-goal efforts on his ledger.
+- Colton has a goal in seven of 24 contests this season, but no multi-goal games so far.

-- Colton has a point in 10 of 22 games played this season, with multiple points in one of them.
+- Colton has recorded a point in a game 11 times this year out of 24 games played, including multiple points on one occasion.

-- In four of 22 games this year, Colton has had an assist, but no games with multiple assists.
+- Colton has an assist in five of 24 games this season, but has not recorded two or more in a game so far.

 Sign up for Underdog fantasy today.